zpainter/iassist/content/conferences/iassist2025/faq.md

 You will be sent a confirmation email on receipt of your registration form and payment.

+### I have registered / don’t know if I’ve registered and I can’t find an Email confirmation.
+What should I do?

+If you believe you have registered and would like to check on something please email the registration team on: IASSIST2025 ( at ) uwe.ac.uk

 ### What is included in the full registration fees?

 Access to all talks, workshops, drinks receptions on the evenings of Tuesday 03 and Wednesday 04 June, and a conference dinner on the evening of Thursday 05 June.